Active Darcy's Law

-\correctText{}{The proposed active Darcy's law is particularly relevant for soil-associated bacteria as they collectively colonize plant roots within the rhizosphere~\cite{Venieraki2016}.
+The proposed active Darcy's law is particularly relevant for soil-associated bacteria as they collectively colonise plant roots within the rhizosphere~\cite{Venieraki2016}.
 Indeed, model organisms for active turbulence, including \textit{Serratia marcescens} and \textit{Bacillus subtilis}, are common rhizobacteria, with characteristic bacteria turbulence scales $\actleng \sim 30\si{\micro\meter}$~\cite{Aranson2022,Sokolov2012,Sokolov2007,nishiguchi2018,li2019,ran2021}.
 These $\actleng$ are comparable to characteristic pore sizes within rhizospheric soils with permeability $\perm \sim 150\si{\micro\meter^2}$~\cite{Koebernick2017} and $\lb \sim 20\si{\micro\meter}$~\cite{Koebernick2019}.
-Our results indicate that $\lb/\actleng \sim 1$ is precisely the condition to maximize the active enhancement to the drift.} \correctText{The a}{A}ctive transport enhancement \correctText{uncovered here}{} could be utilized in future research as a framework to understand anomalous transport\correctText{,}{} of nutrients by soil bacteria\correctText{ for example}{}, as well as provide an approach for controlling active flows akin to continuous friction~\cite{Koch2021,Thijssen2021,MartinezPrat2021}.
-While we simulated immobile obstacles \correctText{to study how active flows reorganize in porous channels}{}, future studies could consider how collective flows in turn modify deformable \correctText{porous}{} surroundings.
+Our results indicate that $\lb/\actleng \sim 1$ is precisely the condition to maximise the active enhancement to the drift.
+Active transport enhancement could be utilised in future research as a framework to understand anomalous transport of nutrients by soil bacteria, as well as provide an approach for controlling active flows akin to continuous friction~\cite{Koch2021,Thijssen2021,MartinezPrat2021}.
+Previous work on dilute bacteria dynamics has highlighted the role of transient trapping~\cite{bhattacharjee2019bacterial,bhattacharjee2019confinement} and escape from cavities ~\cite{wu2021}, and dead-end pores~\cite{bordoloi2022structure}, and future work considering dense collective dynamics within random networks of cavities and dead-ends rather than obstacles may be fruitful.
+While we simulated immobile obstacles, future studies could consider how collective flows in turn modify deformable surroundings.
 Active clogging, erosion and infiltration may reveal much about the role of motile microbes as microecosystem engineers~\cite{Brussaard1997}.